 Need to know before setup

 - The SharePoint Admin and Azure Global Admin must be the first to connect their SharePoint account before other users do.
 This user will need to possess an Office 365 license in addition to having SharePoint Admin access.
 If this user is the same person with both roles, then follow the instructions below.
 If the Global Admin and SharePoint Admin are two different people, the Global Admin will need to connect their account first.
-They'll choose "content on behalf of the organization" option.
+They'll choose "consent on behalf of the organization" option.
 They may see an error stating, "SharePoint is not enabled".
 However, this is when the SharePoint Admin can connect.
 Once the SharePoint Admin connects, the error will no longer persist.
 They must do this at their Simpplr profile level.
 More information below in Set up SharePoint as an Application manager.

 - Simpplr authenticates to OneDrive/SharePoint at the user level and respects the permissions created in Microsoft.
 A user will never see content they do not have rights to.

 - In SharePoint, make sure limited-access user permission lockdown mode is deactivated.
 Otherwise, you won’t be able to link SharePoint files to Simpplr.
 To locate this setting, from SharePoint, go to Site Settings > Site Collection Features.

 - Any documents connected to a site via SharePoint/OneDrive will be searchable and accessible to all site members who have access to those docs in SharePoint.
 If a site is public, all users of your intranet will have access to the SharePoint sites as long as they have access to the site in SharePoint.

 - When searching for SharePoint/OneDrive files in the Files tab of a site, do not use the Search site files… bar.
 You must manually click into the folder containing the file you need.